lifting-bits/sleigh/README.md

 cmake -B build -S .

 # Build SLEIGH
-cmake --build build -j
+cmake --build build --parallel 8

 # Install SLEIGH
-cmake --install build --prefix <path where SLEIGH will install>
+cmake --install build --prefix ./install
 ```

 ### Note on Ghidra source code

 The Ghidra source code is not actually included in this git repo, and by default, CMake will automatically pull a stable version from the internet for you.

-Please see [`src/README.md`](./src/README.md) for more information on how to customize which Ghidra source code commit will be used/compiled, including specifying your own local copy of the Ghidra source.
+Please see [`src/README.md`](src/README.md) for more information on how to customize which Ghidra source code commit will be used/compiled, including specifying your own local copy of the Ghidra source.

 ## Packaging